 - Material contracts depending on the industry type including joint ventures and agency agreements;

 - Financials including loan agreements and business plans;

 - Assets including intellectual property and real rights;

 - Administrative and court cases as well as pending Alternative Dispute Resolution matters

 Various factors will also affect the scope of the due diligence examination.
 The cooperation of the subject company, the organization of the resources and documents to be examined, as well as the allotted time and budget for the due diligence.
 It is therefore important that the clients’ concerns and objectives for the merger or acquisition are clearly established at the outset so the due diligence investigation can be focused.
 It is also important to engage lawyers who have experience and exposure to the industry of the subject company.

 Due diligence investigation results can aid in structuring the transactions.
 It will serve as a guide for the preparation of the transaction documents identifying the warranties and guarantees needed from both sides.
 It can also be used to justify the price, offer or any conditions attached to the sale transaction.
 Even after conclusion of the sale, a due diligence report can serve as a guide for the new management to tackle issues identified, to adapt to or restructure the organization, and as a general guide to the various facets of the company’s operations.
 If you want to know how a company really fares, a due diligence investigation is a must.

 Alsuwaidi & Company have helped several clients conclude mergers and acquisitions and assisted in management transitions.
-If you need to explore the conduct of full or partial legal due diligence, Al Suwaidi & Company has a dedicated team of lawyers and paralegals for legal due diligence investigations.
+If you need to explore the conduct of full or partial legal due diligence, Al Suwaidi & Company has legal consultants in UAE and paralegals for legal due diligence investigations.